jkomoros/adjacency-map/README.md

 Sometimes the ID of the node is ugly (e.g. uses underscores).
 If the displayName is set, that will be used for rendering it in the UI instead of the ID.

+If the displayName is not set, it will automatically use a displayName that transforms `foo-bar_baz` to `Foo Bar Baz`.
+You can explicitly set the displayName to `` to opt out and use the id.

 ### display? : NodeDisplay

 Configures how this particular node will be displayed.
 See 'Display' section below for more on configuring display.